dlt-science/science-notes/blogs/POSupd/POSupd.md

 Thirdly, the daily total reward is distributed among nodes and stakers.
 While each node's daily reward is based on the node's latest participation level compared to the threshold and the share of node's receiving stakes, each staker's daily reward is based on the participation level of the node that the staker selected and the share of stake among the staker's selected node's total receiving staking.

-Finally, the evaluation of decentralization using the Gini index suggests rewards are more equitably distributed among validators (nodes) than stakers.
-Moreover, the Nakamoto Coefficient indicates that a voting-weighted system is more decentralized than the "one stake one vote" approach.
+Finally, the evaluation of decentralisation using the Gini index suggests rewards are more equitably distributed among validators (nodes) than stakers.
+Moreover, the Nakamoto Coefficient indicates that a voting-weighted system is more decentralised than the "one stake one vote" approach.

 ## Conclusion

 Modeling (D)PoSs offers insights into the long-term implications of protocol adjustments and enhances our understanding of the behavioral tendencies of validators or stakers.
-It also highlights their influence on system decentralization.
-As we delve deeper into various PoS protocols, it's crucial to recognize not just the attractive return rates but also the centralization and potential risks inherent in different systems.
+It also highlights their influence on system decentralisation.
+As we delve deeper into various PoS protocols, it's crucial to recognize not just the attractive return rates but also the centralisation and potential risks inherent in different systems.